sholtodouglas/multihost_dataloading/cloud_tpu_workflow.md

 ```

 If you wanted, you could now go to the tmux terminal of any of the machines, turn off broadcasting and then ssh into any other machine using 'ssh -i ~/.ssh/pod_key.pub INSERT_INTERNAL_IP_HERE', where the internal ip addresses were printed earlier by our script (or you can look them up in gcp).
+This is what we will use to automatically synchronize files from host 0 to the others.